Nextcloud Trademark Guidelines

 General Guidelines for Using the Nextcloud Marks

 It is fundamentally important to us that any permitted use you make of the Nextcloud Marks be of the highest quality and integrity and meet the highest standards.
-To ensure this is the case, we reserve the right to revoke your permission at any time.
+To ensure this is the case, we reserve the right to revoke your permission at any time and for any reason.

 We acknowledge and support your right to make "fair use" of the Nextcloud Marks, and do not mean to suggest with these guidelines that our permission is required in such cases.
 We cannot, however, tell you categorically what will and will not qualify as a "fair use."